cohdjn/cisecurity/README.md

 ##### `auditd_max_log_file`
 * Default value: `'8'`
-* Data type: `String`
+* Data type: `Integer`
 * Implements: Control 4.1.1.1
 * Related: `configure_auditd`

-Specifies the maximum size of an audit log file in megabytes.
+Specifies the maximum file size in megabytes.
+When this limit is reached, it will trigger a configurable action.

 ##### `auditd_max_log_file_action`
 * Default value: `'keep_logs'`
 * Data type: `Enum['keep_logs','ignore','rotate','suspend','syslog']`
 * Implements: Control 4.1.1.3
+* Related: `configure_auditd`, `auditd_max_log_file`

+Action to take when the system has detected that the max file size limit has been reached.
+If set to ignore, the audit daemon does nothing. syslog means that it will issue a warning to syslog. suspend will cause the audit daemon to stop writing records to the disk.
+The daemon will still be alive.
+The rotate option will cause the audit daemon to rotate the logs.
+It should be noted that logs with higher numbers are older than logs with lower numbers.
+This is the same convention used by the logrotate utility.
+The keep_logs option is similar to rotate except it does not use the num_logs setting.
+This prevents audit logs from being overwritten.

+##### `auditd_num_logs`
+* Default value: `5`
+* Data type: `Integer[0-999]`
+* Implements: None.
 * Related: `configure_auditd`

-Specifies what action will be taken when the system detects the maximum log file size has been reached.
+Specifies the number of log files to keep if rotate is given as the `auditd_max_log_file_action`.
+If the number is less than 2, logs are not rotated.
+This number must be 999 or less.
+The default is 0 - which means no rotation.

+##### `auditd_space_left`
+* Default value: `75`
+* Data type: `Integer`
+* Implements: None.
+* Related: `configure_auditd`, `auditd_space_left_action`

+Value in megabytes that tells the audit daemon when to perform a configurable action because the system is starting to run low on disk space.

 ##### `auditd_space_left_action`
 * Default value: `'email'`
 * Data type: `Enum['email','exec','halt','ignore','rotate','single','suspend','syslog']`
 * Implements: Control 4.1.1.2
-* Related: `configure_auditd`
+* Related: `configure_auditd`, `auditd_space_left`

 Specifies what action will be taken when the system detects that it's starting to get low on disk space.

-##### `configure_boot_auditing`
-* Default value: `'enabled'`
-* Data type: `Enum['enabled','disabled']`
-* Implements: Control 4.1.3

-Determines if process auditing will happen prior to auditd is enabled.

 ##### `autofs`
 * Default value: `'disabled'`